ooni/backend/docs/index.md

 # Open Observatory Pipeline

 This is the Open Observatory data processing pipeline.
+Actually, two of them.

-It is based on the [luigi workflow engine](https://github.com/spotify/luigi) and supports s3 or filesystem targets or sources.
+The legacy one is based on the [luigi workflow engine](https://github.com/spotify/luigi) and described below.

+The modern one is based on the [Apache Airflow](https://airflow.incubator.apache.org/) and it's described in [docs](docs/pipeline-16.10.md).

 ## Setup